 On top of this figure, it should be accounted the great quantity of water that gets polluted by chemicals constantly poured into local rivers.
 2,5 billion tons in China alone.

 Big denim brands have started to become environmental conscious and some claim they have been able to reduce their average water consumption to less than 4.000 litres.
 It is undoubtedly a great achievement, however we believe this is still not enough.

 Our mission is to inspire and contribuite promoting a new wave of conscious shopping, focused on long lasting, low impact clothes.
 Reduce your consumption, buy less, buy smart.

 Everything we sell is (re)crafted in Italy.
-Furthermore, to try and reduce our carbon footprint, all the magic happens within 50 kilometres from where we live, downtown Milan.
+Furthermore, to try and reduce our carbon footprint, all the magic happens within 50 kilometres from where we live and work, downtown Milan.
 Producing close to home allow us to invest in our people, those savvy artisans that have been let down from the shift of production to overseas.
 Production plants are 100% compliant with European regulations, wages and working conditions are fair.
 Our impact is not zero yet, but we trust we will get there eventually.